 - Create an employer profile and read/acknowledge the Recruitment Policy Statement.

 - Submit the request for on-campus interviews in Job Mine at utep.edu/careers

 - Provide advance notice of at least three weeks for an on-campus recruiting visit.

 - Plan on-campus interviews with the following timeframes in mind:

 - Spring: February through April

-- Employers are discouraged from visiting campus on Dead Day, Finals week, and Spring Break
+- Employers are discouraged from visiting campus on June-August, Dead Day, Finals week, Spring Break, and Holidays

 University facilities and technology are reserved for the use of interviewing UTEP students.

-Information tables allow employers to promote the organization’s employment opportunities only.
-All campus recruiting events (i.e. class presentations, preliminary interviews, information session, tabling, drop-in/office hours) shall be coordinated through the University Career Center.
-All requests must be submitted at least two weeks in advance.
+Information tables allow employers to promote the organization’s employment opportunities.
+And class presentations, preliminary interviews, information session, tabling, drop-in/office hours are coordinated through the University Career Center.
+All requests must be submitted at least three weeks in advance.

 - Information Tabling will be restricted to designated areas and the assigned table cannot be relocated without prior approval from the Career Center